-- Before any adjustments are made the air filter should be clean and the cylinder cowling fitted.
+- Before any adjustments are made the air filter should be clean and the cylinder cover fitted.
 Adjusting the carburetor while a dirty air filter is in use will result in a leaner mixture when the filter is finally cleaned.
-This can give rise to serious engine damage. - · Carefully turn the L and H needle to the mid point. - Do not attempt to adjust the needles beyond the stops as damage can occur. - Now start the saw according to the starting instructions and run it warm for 10 minutes. - NOTE!
+This can give rise to serious engine damage. - Carefully turn the L needle to the mid point and H needle counter-clockwise against the stop. - Do not attempt to adjust the needles beyond the stops as damage can occur. - Now start the saw according to the starting instructions and run it warm for 10 minutes. - NOTE!
 If the chain rotates the T screw should be turned counter-clockwise until the chain stops. - Place the saw on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.